Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 Internet affordability

-Understanding the cost of internet access.
+Understanding the cost of internet access (based on mobile internet plans only).

 Internet freedom